Accra Hearts of Oak S.C.: Grounds

 Accra Hearts of Oak play home matches at the Accra Sports Stadium.
 The Accra Sports Stadium holds an estimated 40,000 seats.
 Although purchased in the 1980s, the Pobiman Training Ground was only put to use in the summer of 2018.
-Construction for an expansion of the 19-acre site in the Pobiman neighborhood, is currently in the planning stages way.
+Construction for an expansion of the 19-acre site in the Pobiman neighborhood, is currently in the planning stages.
 The club plans to build a state-of-the-art facility.

 Rivalries

 Accra Hearts of Oak's longest established rivalry is with Asante Kotoko S.C. and their city rivals Accra Great Olympics FC.